lapesd/rdfit/README.md

 ### Release workflow

-Integration tests take ~2min thus are disabled by default.
+Integration tests take >2min thus are disabled by default.
 Unfortunately, due to [NEXUS-9138](https://issues.sonatype.org/browse/NEXUS-9138), they cannot be part of the release profile.
-Thus, the solution is to release following these steps:
+Also, to prevent IDE-related havoc with frequent adding/removing the module through profiles, integration-tests is an independent maven project, like the examples directory.
+The recommended workflow for a release is:

-1. `mvn -Pintegration clean verify` to run integration-tests
+1. `mvn -Prelease clean install` to install locally
+2. `cd integration-tests && mvn verify ; cd ..` to run integration tests
 2. `mvn -Prelease release:prepare` to set version
 3. `mvn -Prelease release:perform` to stage & release to maven central